 My work incorporates various styles, namely positive psychology, mindfulness, cognitive behavioral, strength-based, and transpersonal, so our session is tailored specifically for you and my style is warm and collaborative.

 Situated in the heart of Dupont Circle, we meet in a light-filled, spa-like setting with whiffs of lavender and a cup of tea.
 Our sessions include tangible takeaways coupled with supportive encouragement and deep listening.

 Learn more about fees, insurance, and more on the FAQ page.
 Please reach out if I can assist you on your journey toward wellness and wholeness.

-To schedule an appointment, please call (202.827.5425) or email me.
-I look forward to connecting and collaborating.
+To schedule a free 15-minute consultation or an appointment, please email me.
+I look forward to connecting and collaborating!

 I offer individual psychotherapy for women and men.
-Through our work, my goal is to help you gain insight, reduce stress and anxiety, set goals, clarify dreams, highlight strengths, plus develop and deepen coping skills.
+Through our sessions, we work to help you gain insight, reduce stress and anxiety, set goals, clarify dreams, highlight strengths, plus develop and deepen coping skills.